Cedar1000/nest-typeorm-factory/package/README.md

 # NestJS Handler Factory Documentation

 `nestjs-handler-factory` is a utility package designed to streamline CRUD operations and advanced filtering in NestJS applications that use TypeORM.
-This package provides convenient handler functions for retrieving, creating, updating, and deleting records, with support for filtering, pagination, and field selection.
+This package provides convenient handler functions for retrieving, creating, updating, and deleting records, with support for filtering, pagination, sorting, field selection and populating inter-table relationships.

 ---